catppuccin/glamour/README.md

 ## 👐 Contributing

 1. Install requirements via `pip install -r requirements.txt`
-2. Generate the JSON files via `python src/generate.py`
+2. Generate the JSON files via `python src/generate.py`.
+The files will be generated under the `build/` directory.

 ## 💝 Thanks to